u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/mailing-campaign-dropdown.png
    :align: center
-   :alt: View of a mailing campaign drop-down menu in Odoo Email Marketing application.
+   :alt: View of a mailing campaign drop-down menu in Thrive Bureau ERP Email Marketing application.

 If the desired campaign isn't available in the initial drop-down menu, select :guilabel:`Search More` to reveal a complete list of all mailing campaigns in the database.
-Or, type the name of the desired mailing campaign in the :guilabel:`Mailing Campaign` field, until Odoo reveals the desired campaign in the drop-down menu.
+Or, type the name of the desired mailing campaign in the :guilabel:`Mailing Campaign` field, until Thrive Bureau ERP reveals the desired campaign in the drop-down menu.
 Then, select the desired campaign.

 Create new mailing campaign (from Settings tab)